A mini review of the Binatone Action 950 Walkie Talkie PMR446

 would be inaudible in a noisy workshop, building site or even the pub,

-for instance (so that's why Mike didn't hear Belinda calling when
+for instance (so that's why Mike didn't hear Belinda frantically

-returning from our range test!)
-Then there's the pointlessly
+calling when returning from our range test!)
+Then there's the

-prominent large frequency readout digits on the LCD display; with only
+pointlessly prominent large frequency readout digits on the LCD

-useful.
-One last point: although there's a lock to prevent
+be far more useful.
+One last point: although there's a lock to

-accidental channel/code changes, the lock doesn't work when scanning
+prevent accidental channel/code changes, the lock doesn't work when

-and it's all too easy for a button to get pressed unknowingly and
+scanning and it's all too easy for a button to get pressed unknowingly

 These issues are a real shame, particularly when they'd